imagej/imagej.github.io/_pages/develop/git/publish-a-repository.md

 git remote add origin becherovka:/path/my-new-repo.git
 ```

 (Note: If it fails, you already have an "origin" and need to use a different name.
-One can chnange the path to the remote "origin" by editing the url field in the .git/config.)
+One can change the path to the remote "origin" by editing the url field in the .git/config.)

 3\.
 Push from the laptop to the remote repository